McConnell relives long public safety career in new book

 When he was sheriff, McConnell said that without question the case that got the most attention was the Scudder/Odom devil worship case.

-Samuel Tony West, 21, and Kenneth Avery Brock, 17.
-Both ultimately receive life sentences for the murders.
+Samuel Tony West, 21, and Kenneth Avery Brock, 17, both ultimately received life sentences for the murders.

-Alvin Neelley later died in prison however Judith is serving a life sentence in Alabama for the Millican murder.
-McConnell writes that if she is ever paroled for the in the Millican case, she will be returned to Georgia to face prison time for the Chapman murder.
+Alvin Neelley later died in prison, however Judith is serving a life sentence in Alabama for the Millican murder.
+McConnell writes that if she is ever paroled for the Millican case, she will be returned to Georgia to face prison time for the Chapman murder.

 When he left GEMA he went to work for Innovative Emergency Management out of Raleigh, North Carolina.
-Following the 911 incident, McConnell was in charge of reviewing federally mandated emergency plans for every state east of the Mississippi.
-In his consultants role, McConnell was also involved in the response to Hurricane Katrina.
+Following the 911 incident, McConnell was in charge of reviewing federally-mandated emergency plans for every state east of the Mississippi.
+In his consultant role, McConnell was also involved in the response to Hurricane Katrina.

-McConnell's book is available in Rome at Dogwood Books, 240 Broad Street, as well as most of the typical online resources.
+McConnell's book is available in Rome at Dogwood Books, 240 Broad St., as well as most of the typical online resources.